Gola-k/Chirping/README.md

 Chirping would've been better if it had its token to distribute to the users to gain utility and meaning in the crypto market.
 But since I am new to tokenomics and have to protect my dapp from various attacks, I did not involve any tokenomics into the dapp.
 The challenges I ran into were the developing of smart contract, defining levels, conditions and organising an interesting flow for the users.

-# TECHNOLOGIES USED
+# Techologies Used

-SOLIDITY IPFS JAVASCRIPT FIGMA  REMIX IDE REACT.JS MORALIS
+SOLIDITY, IPFS, JAVASCRIPT, FIGMA,  REMIX IDE, REACT.JS, MORALIS

 # Getting Started with Create React App